CelestialCruz/DISA-STIG_CentOS6/README.md

 # DISA-STIG_CentOS6
-Installation and deployment instructions for DISA_STIG playbook
+Installation and deployment instructions for DISA_STIG_CentOS6 playbook

 #Notes for people wanting to use this playbook
   - Make sure you know your AWS secret keys and other AWS information as it will be necessary when making adjustment on the script.
   - Anything in brackets in the README.md are values that depend on your setup.
   - The STIG_Config role is derived from the AnsibleLockdown repository created by Sam Doran.
 You can look at the original role here: https://github.com/ansible/ansible-lockdown
-  - When for instructions about how to edit the STOG_Config role, please see the readme there.
+  - For instructions about how to edit the STIG_Config role, please see the readme located in that directory.
   - There are several STIG rules that I need to adjust for CentOS6 as they will generate an error and fail the script if invoked.
 This is     a long process and will be updated as deemed necessary.

 #Ansible basics for CentOS7